-To show their commitment to the coastal communities in which they work, Hess and the Ghana National Petroleum Corporation (GNPC) decided to implement a scholarship program that would support academically qualified but underprivileged students.
+To show their commitment to the coastal communities in which they work, Hess and the Ghana National Petroleum Corporation (GNPC) decided to implement a scholarship programme that would support academically qualified but underprivileged students.

 Two-year or three-year courses of study at senior high school.